 Where do you exhibit?
 Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across London, southern England and Wales.

 What professional bodies are you a member of?
-I am on the Council of the Society of Women Artists (SWA), newly elected to the Royal British Society of Sculptors (RBS) and a Fellow of the Royal Society of Arts (RSA).
+I am a member and former Council member of the Society of Women Artists (SWA), newly elected to the Royal British Society of Sculptors (RBS) and a Fellow of the Royal Society of Arts (RSA).
 I am also the sculptural advisor to the Hove Plinth project from its inception (an initiative of the Hove Civic Society).

 What awards have you received?
 I have received prestigious awards, including the Falle Fine Art Bronze Sculpture Award, the President and Vice President Award of the SWA, and the Society of Portrait Sculptors’ Masterclass Prize in 2010 and 2012.

 Where do you work?
-I live in Brighton but my main studio is in Billingshurst, at the Sussex Sculpture Studios.
+I live in Brighton but my rather gothic studio is in West Sussex.

 My aim is to move people – move them to tears, to ask questions, to participate, to tell their own stories, to take action.